tinacms/tina-graphql-gateway/packages/client/readme.md

 yarn tina-gql server:start
 ```

+You can now go to [http://localhost:4001/api/graphql](http://localhost:4001/api/graphql) and use [GraphiQL](https://github.com/graphql/graphiql/blob/main/packages/graphiql/README.md) to explore your new GraphQL API.

+**(Optional) Generate TypeScript types**

-_If you want to generate TypeScript types for your schema, you can do so by running the following command:_
+We can automatically generate TypeScript types based on your schema by running the following command:

 ```bash
 npx tina-gql schema:gen-query --typescript